Grain free vegan bread without xanthan gum

 How much water should I add to this grain free vegan bread?

 If you use my recipes often, you’ll know that I always mention that different flours (brand to brand, country to country) have different absorbencies.
-I work with flour constantly, so this is something I really notice.
+I work with flour constantly so this is something I really notice.
 If I bake a two loaves of the same bread with a different bag of rice flour, they are always different.

 This means that you really need to use intuition when baking gluten free.
-Yeasted breads doughs need to be sufficiently moistened to allow the yeast to grow.
+Yeasted bread doughs need to be sufficiently moistened to allow the yeast to grow.
 If your bread dough is dry before you even start proofing, chances are you will end up with a dense, dry loaf.

-This dough begins looking scarily liquid, but almost immediately begins to firm up.
+This dough begins looking scarily liquid but almost immediately begins to firm up.
 After about a minute of mixing, you should be able to pick the dough up with your hands, even if it is a little sloppy.
 It should retain some of it’s shape.
 There should be no dry spots of flour in the bowl or on the surface of the dough.

 If your dough is a lot drier than this, you need to add more liquid.